13 March 2023

 Meaning of IPR in employment

 In case of employment, IPRs are created in various forms.
-The most common and well-known IPR are copyright, industrial design, patent, trademark, geographical indication, trade secrets etc. In the past, business processes, internal system, the pre-existing codes of the company, internal guidance notes, manuals, client lists, business models were covered within the meaning of Trade secrets.
+The most common and well-known IPR are copyright, industrial design, patent, trademark, geographical indication, trade secrets etc. In the past, business processes, internal systems, the pre-existing codes of the company, internal guidance notes, manuals, client lists, business models were covered within the meaning of Trade secrets.
 In India there is no specific law for protection of trade secrets.
 Therefore, the same needs to be protected by including confidentiality clauses in the contract of commercial relationship between the parties.

 Since the employees of the company have access to all these assets of the company there is a commercial risk of stealing the data and sharing with the competitors.
 Hence all those IPRs require protection from being leaked or stolen.